mohitdb7/House-Price-Prediction-casestudy/README.md

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- Python
+- Pandas
+- Numpy
+- LinearRegression, Ridge, Lasso
+- Scalling
+- matplotlib.pyplot
+- seaborn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->